Aliases for SLC35D2 Gene

 GeneCards Summary for SLC35D2 Gene

 SLC35D2 (Solute Carrier Family 35 Member D2) is a Protein Coding gene.
-Among its related pathways are Glycosaminoglycan metabolism and Keratan sulfate/keratin metabolism.
+Among its related pathways are Keratan sulfate/keratin metabolism and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include nucleotide-sugar transmembrane transporter activity.
-An important paralog of this gene is SLC35D3.
+An important paralog of this gene is SLC35D1.

 UniProtKB/Swiss-Prot for SLC35D2 Gene